 GSAS Travel/Research Funds

-Applications for travel/research funds during the academic year should be submitted as soon as you are aware of possible travel.
-The requests should include an estimate of the expenses and the conference name and location.
-To help equitably distribute the travel support, students should plan early and apply for the travel/research funds by October 31 for the current academic year through the link below.
+Applications for travel/research funds during the academic year should be submitted using the form below as soon as you are aware of possible travel.
+To avoid delay in review, students should answer all questions as fully as possible.
+All requests will need to include an estimate of the expenses, an itemized budget breakdown, the conference name, and the location to be considered.
 After reviewing each request, the GSAS office will let each student know the amount of reimbursement available to them.
 Applications for travel/research funds submitted after the deadline can still be considered but are not guaranteed.

 After the travel is complete, students should download and fill out the reimbursement form (pdf) below and submit it along with receipts for all expenses to the Graduate School of Arts and Sciences office by email at firstname.lastname@example.org.

 We cannot reimburse any expense for which no receipt is presented.
 For major items (airfare, hotel, etc.) paid by credit card, in addition to the receipt, students must also submit a copy of the statement of the monthly credit card bill on which the charge appears.

 The IRS requires that reimbursements be counted as taxable income.
 Consequently, the College will withhold taxes from reimbursement made to non-Resident Aliens (i.e., student in F-1 or J-1 status).
 U.S. citizens and Resident Aliens are responsible for declaring reimbursements as income on their annual tax returns.